yousefelassal/fullstackopen/partie12/README.md

 - Image is pre-cooked, frozen treat.
 - Container is the delicious treat.

+to tell Docker to create a container from an image.
 ```
 container run IMAGE-NAME
 ```

-tells Docker to create a container from an image.
+An image name is in the following format: `registry/organisation/image:tag`